V-S pushes back school start to August 31

 “I like the way this was written and the language that you used,” Kingsbury told board members.

-In discussions held with staff, parents and students Kingsbury has been talked about the different forms that protection could take.
+In discussions held with staff, parents and students Kingsbury has been talking about the different forms that protection could take.
 “This policy allows for face shields and not just masks,” he said.

 Davis shared that Shellsburg students will each have two masks that will stay at school.